 The Virtual Cohort is NOT a campaign training.
-Many trainings would drop you right into the proverbial deep end of the political pool, focusing on messaging, voter outreach, etc. The Virtual Cohort is the the beginning, not the end of your journey.
+The Virtual Cohort is the beginning, not the end of your journey.
 The program focuses on helping you build a solid foundation to run someday.
-If you are looking for a nuts-and-bolts campaign program, check out Pinpoint.
+If you are looking for a nuts-and-bolts campaign program that focuses on voter outreach, targeted fundraising, etc., check out Pinpoint.
 Pinpoint helps you find and share local, state, and national resources focused on running for office and includes organizations that offer campaign programs.

 Who are the women in the program?

 Our Virtual Cohort participants are women from all different backgrounds, ethnicities, political parties, and from all across the country.
-Some have never considered a run for office before, some are just starting to consider it, and some know they want to run but are looking for the first place to start.
+Some are just starting to consider it and some know they want to run but are looking for the first place to start.
 We aim to build a supportive network among our Cohorts that you can lean on during the program and afterward.

 What is the time commitment for the Virtual Cohort?

 Each weekly session lasts 90 minutes and attendance is required.
 As this is an investment in your personal leadership journey, there is required homework outside of the program for participants to work on that can take between 30-60 minutes per week.
 We estimate cohort members will spend up to 2.5 hours each week, but it will vary from person to person.
 Participants should plan to block out time each week to focus on the cohort and their leadership.

 Each week, Virtual Cohort members will meet for 90 minutes via Zoom, a video conferencing platform, to discuss the elements of leadership, building networks, fostering communication, and finding pathways.
 The sessions are interactive and members are expected to come fully prepared to engage with one another and their facilitator.
 Outside of the weekly sessions, participants have access to online groups where they can chat and get to know one another.